utopia-foss/dantro/doc/data_io/transform.rst

 .. note::

-    This explanation goes into quite some detail; and it's quite important to understand the underlying structures of the If you feel like you would like to jump ahead to see what awaits you, have a look at the :ref:`dag-minimal-syntax`.
+    This explanation goes into quite some detail; and it's quite important to understand the underlying structures of the If you feel like you would like to jump ahead to see what awaits you, have a look at the :ref:`dag_minimal_syntax`.

 The :py:class:`~dantro.dag.TransformationDAG`